Viestar/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups - Prints all the groups the current user is part of.
 3-new_owner - Changes the owner of the file.
 4-empty - Creates an empty file
+5-execute - Add execute permission to the owner